 Impairment of Long-Lived Assets - The Company regularly evaluates whether events and circumstances have occurred that indicate the carrying amount of property and equipment, ROU assets, and finite-life intangible assets may not be recoverable.
 Conditions that could indicate an impairment assessment is needed include a significant decline in the observable market value of an asset or asset group, a significant change in the extent or manner in which an asset or asset group is used, or a significant adverse change that would indicate that the carrying amount of an asset or asset group is not recoverable.
 When factors indicate that these long-lived assets or asset groups should be evaluated for possible impairment, the Company assesses the potential impairment by determining whether the carrying value of such long-lived assets or asset groups will be recovered through the future undiscounted cash flows expected from use of the asset or asset group and its eventual disposition.
 If the carrying amount of the asset or asset group is determined not to be recoverable, an impairment charge is recorded based on the excess, if any, of the carrying amount over fair value.
 Fair values are determined based on quoted market values or discounted cash flows analyses as applicable.
-The Company regularly evaluates whether events and circumstances have occurred that indicate the useful lives of property and equipment, ROU assets, and finite-life intangible assets may warrant revision.
-The Company determined that triggering events occurred for certain leases exited during the year ended December 31, 2022 (Successor) which required an impairment review of certain ROU assets.
-Based on the results of the analysis, the Company recorded non-cash impairment charges of \$0.9 million for the year ended December 31, 2022 (Successor), primarily related to office space exited during the year.
-The Company determined the carrying values of its property and equipment and finite-life intangible assets were not impaired as of December 31, 2022 and
+The Company regularly evaluates whether events and circumstances have occurred that indicate the useful lives of property and equipment, right of use ("ROU") assets, and finite-life intangible assets may warrant revision.
+The Company determined that triggering events occurred for certain leases exited during the years ended December 31, 2023 and 2022 which required an impairment review of ROU assets.
+Based on the results of the analysis, the Company recorded non-cash impairment charges of \$1.7 million and \$0.9 million for the years ended December 31, 2023 and 2022. respectively, primarily related to office space exited during the year.
+Write down of abandoned property and equipment no longer in use was \$0.3 million for the year ended December 31, 2023